-Platelet Rich Plasma for treating Hip Osteoarthritis
+Platelet Rich Plasma Therapy Hip Osteoarthritis Treatments

-- If you have come upon this page, it is likely that you have received a recommendation to Platelet Rich Plasma Injections for your hip pain and you are doing your research.
+If you have come upon this page, it is likely that you have received a recommendation for Platelet Rich Plasma treatment for your hip pain and you are doing your research.
 We are going to try to offer help with that research, but first, we would like to take a moment to describe how we offer Platelet Rich Plasma injections in cases of degenerative hip disease.

 - In Platelet Rich Plasma treatment, your blood is drawn from your arm, it is spun to concentrate the blood platelets which contain concentrated healing elements.
 The concentrated plasma “rich in healing platelets” solution is then injected into your hip.